BlockDevsUnited/Developer-Learning-Paths/README.md

 # Developer-Learning-Paths
-Learning Paths for Blockchain Developers
+Learning Paths for Blockchain Developers.

 Join our [discord channel](https://discord.gg/K6v3NM7j) to discuss with other community members